-Intergenerational support provided by Toronto’s HomeShare program reduces social isolation among older adults and students during the COVID-19 pandemicCategories: Alumni in the News, Faculty in the News, FIFSW
+Intergenerational support provided by Toronto’s HomeShare program reduces social isolation among older adults and students during the COVID-19 pandemicCategories: Alumni + Friends, Faculty, Students

 When first-year University of Toronto student Lee Chang opted to stay with her roommate in the city rather than go home to her family during the pandemic, it was a tough decision.
 But she has no regrets, and her roommate Catherine Tordoff – an older adult who’s part of the intergenerational Toronto HomeShare program – is grateful she hasn’t had to face the crisis alone.

 “I’m a very social person and quite active in my church, so I’m finding this hard,” says Tordoff, who must be especially cautious because she’s immunocompromised.
 “I’ve also been missing my daughter, who lives outside Toronto.
 Without Lee here, it would’ve been even more difficult.”

 The Toronto HomeShare program pairs post-secondary students with older adults willing to rent their spare rooms.
 Run by the National Initiative for the Care of the Elderly (NICE) – housed at U of T’s Factor-Inwentash Faculty of Social Work – and funded by the City of Toronto, the program expanded to 100 students in the 2019/2020 academic year.
 When the roommates were matched, no one expected they’d be living through a global pandemic, but in many cases both the students and the older adults they live with have been buoyed by intergenerational support the HomeShare program provides.